gitbito/CLI/README.md

 ##### Preferred AI Model Type
-By default AI Model Type is set to ```ADVANCED``` and it can be overridden by running ```bito -m <BASIC/ADVANCED>``` Model type to use for AI query in the current session.
+By default AI Model Type is set to ```ADVANCED``` and it can be overridden by running ```bito -m <BASIC/ADVANCED>``` Model type is used for AI query in the current session.
 Model type can be set to BASIC/ADVANCED, which is case insensitive.

 ##### Access Key
 Access Key can be created at Bito Web UI and used in Bito CLI.